Chan 2020: Uganda to start against Rwanda as Tanzania to face Zambia | Goal.com

 Uganda will start their African Nations Championship (Chan) campaign with a match against rivals Rwanda.

-Uganda are in Group C alongside holders Morocco and Togo.
-The tournament, considered as the second biggest football event in Africa, is scheduled for April 4-25 in Cameroon.
+Uganda are in Group C alongside holders Morocco and Togo ahead of the tournament scheduled for April 4-25 in Cameroon.

 The tournament, which exclusively features players from each nation's respective national championships, was supposed to be hosted by Ethiopia but was moved to Cameroon after the Ethiopian football authorities admitted the country was not ready to hold the event.